pillarjs/path-to-regexp/Readme.md

 ## Compatibility with Express <= 4.x

-Path-To-RegExp breaks compatibility with Express 3.x in a few ways:
+Path-To-RegExp breaks compatibility with Express <= 4.x in a few ways:

 * RegExp special characters can now be used in the regular path.
 E.g. `/user[(\\d+)]`
 * All RegExp special characters can now be used inside the custom match.
 E.g. `/:user(.*)`
 * No more support for asterisk matching - use an explicit parameter instead.
 E.g. `/(.*)`
 * Parameters can have suffixes that augment meaning - `*`, `+` and `?`.
 E.g. `/:user*`
+* Strings aren't interpreted as literal regexp strings - no more non-capturing groups, lookaheads, lookbehinds or nested matching groups (but you can still pass a regexp manually)

 ## Live Demo